Pasta with Beans (pasta e fagioli) Recipe from Veneto.

 One of the things I love about winter is soups!
 Nothing is more warming than a big bowl of homemade soup.
-And for this reason I can't wait for soup season to arrive!
+And for this reason, I usually can't wait for soup season to arrive!
 There are a number of traditional soups made with pasta in Italy.
-Here in Veneto one of the most popular!
+However, pasta with beans is probably one of the most popular!

 A little pasta with beans history!